Rebuilding Christchurch Schools

-The Government is investing over $1.654 billion in the Christchurch Schools Rebuild (CSR) programme to rebuild and repair 115 schools in greater Christchurch following the 2010 and 2011 earthquakes.
+The Government is investing over $1.654 billion in the Christchurch schools rebuild programme to rebuild and repair 115 schools in greater Christchurch following the 2010 and 2011 earthquakes.

-While new and refurbished buildings are the visible part of renewal, what we’re ultimately building is better futures for our students and our communities.
+While new and refurbished buildings are the visible part of renewal, what we are ultimately building is better futures for our students and our communities.
 Infrastructure is the means to this end – building modern, flexible, digitally-connected facilities which support collaborative learning and new teaching methods.

 Progress to date

-The CSR programme is now in its tenth year.
-As at August 2023:
+The CSR programme is now in its 10th year.

 New and redeveloped schools